autumn-info-442a/Homework1/Homework2.md

 </p>

 If user clicks on incorrect answer a try again message is displayed in the pop-up.
-* A user clicks a text button "Click here to retry!" to restart the game.
+* A user clicks a text button "Click here to retry!" to restart the game
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_g.JPG">
 </p>